Guessing genericity -- looking at parametrized diamonds from a different perspective: Forcing , and

 \section{Forcing $\diamondsuit_{\operatorname{EL}}\ABE$, and $\diamondsuit_{\operatorname{STR}}\ABE$}

-The principles $\diamondABE$/ $\diamondelABEN$ can be forced either with finite or countable conditions.
+The axioms of the form $\diamondABE$ or $\diamondelABEN$ can be forced either with finite or countable conditions.
 Forcing $\diamondABE$ with finite supports was systematically studied by H. Minami in \cite{minami}, and \cite{cichon}.
 On the other hand, the authors of \cite{mhd} give a general method for constructing models of $\diamondABE$ using countable supports.
 In both cases the resulting models will actually satisfy $\diamondABE$ for much bigger class of functions $F$, than merely Borel.
 This was relevant in \cite{idealindependent}, where the authors apply $\diamondABE$ for $F$ from $L(\mathbb{R})$.
-We give a sample of different arguments, to give the reader an idea of what kinds of can be applied in our setting.
+We give a sample of different arguments, to give the reader the flavour of ideas that can be applied in our setting.